How to Adapt your Small Business to Social Distancing

 - Create additional physical space in brick-and-mortar locations

 If you run the type of business where essential people are in close contact — such as a restaurant or a nail bar, you’ll have to alter some things to operate safely.
 To increase the distance between those customers, you might widen shopping aisles or rearrange your furniture to create more distance.

 Another thing to take a closer look at is your payment policy.
 As a temporary measure, reduce or eliminate cash handling.
 Instead, use tap-based or digital payment systems whenever possible to reduce physical contact.

-There’s also the add self-serve checkout and kiosks where customers place orders from your menu, scan products they’re buying, and make payments for their purchases through the same terminal.
-Naturally, this is going to be at a cost, but by adding this technology, you could get a leg up on their competitors, or compete better as others do so.
+There’s also the added self-serve checkout and kiosks where customers place orders from your menu, scan products they’re buying, and make payments for their purchases through the same terminal.
+Naturally, this is going to be at a cost, but by adding this technology, you could get a leg up on their competitors or compete better as others do so.

 Local businesses, cafes, restaurants, bars, and shops pivoted to takeout and delivery services.
 The option for curbside pickup has become a popular option for relaying deliveries.
 Local businesses are also in a unique position to drive sales this way, and customers appreciate that contact is eliminated during the pickup and purchase process.

 One option is to relay orders yourself via an in-house delivery service.
 This way, you can use your own staff to box up the orders and deliver them.
 For your customers that don’t have internet access, or prefer doing things the old-fashioned way, provide an option to call in an order.
 This way, someone mans the phones and relays the orders to the kitchen as they would for a typical “in-house” customer.